haf/MassTransit-AzureServiceBus/README.md

  * **LockDuration** - default 30 s
  * **MaxSizeInMegabytes** - default 1024 MiB
- * **RequiresDuplicateDetection** - defaults to false, duplicates are not vetted on server
+ * **RequiresDuplicateDetection** - defaults to false, duplicates are not vetted on message broker
  * **RequiresSession** -  defaults to false, we may have multiple `MessageFactory` instances in a single transport for performance
  * **DefaultMessageTimeToLive** - default
  * **EnableDeadLetteringOnMessageExpiration** - default